AbdelrahmanElsheikh965/Bashbase/README.md

 * Removing data from a table
 * Updating existing data within a table

+Todo:
-Todo: How to deploy such a CLI app in a regular HTML page online.
+1. How to deploy such a CLI app in a regular HTML page online.
+2. Make GUI for this simple DBMS